 - 2. Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1-1/4 hours.

 - 3. Punch dough down.
 Turn onto a lightly floured surface; divide in half.
-Roll each portion into a 12x9-in. rectangle.
-Brush with butter and sprinkle with sugar to within 1/2-in. of edges.
+Roll each portion into a 12-in. x 9-in. x 1/2-in of edges.
 Roll up, jelly-roll style, starting with a long side; pinch seams to seal and tuck ends under.
-Place, seam side down, in two greased 9x5-in. loaf pans.
+Place, seam side down, in two greased 9-in. x 5-in. loaf pans.
 Cover and let rise until doubled, about 45 minutes.

-- 4. Preheat oven to 350°.
-For topping, combine sugar, flour and cardamom; cut in butter until mixture resembles coarse crumbs.
+- 4. For topping, combine the sugar, flour and cardamom; cut in butter until mixture resembles coarse crumbs.
 Sprinkle over loaves.
-Bake 50-60 minutes or until golden brown.
+Bake at 350° for 50-60 minutes or until golden brown.
 Remove from pans to cool on wire racks.
 Yield: 2 loaves.